We’ve translated our Code of Business Principles into the following languages.

 Everyone who works at Unilever should know our Code and Code Policies and understand how to apply them in their work.

-Our content is based on a combination of external and internal risks which resulted in tailored learning curriculums deployed based on geography and function.
+Our content is based on a combination of external and internal risks which result in learning curriculums deployed tailored to geography and function.
 Learning materials, which are regularly updated, are available both online and for face-to-face awareness and learning sessions.
-They are designed to highlight key risk, our “musts” and “must nots” and are available in numerous languages.
+They are designed to highlight key risks.
 Materials target not only office-based employees, but also those working in factories and more remote areas.

-In 2020 our offline learning approach which was expanded to include more African and Asian languages, was centred around 6 animated videos supported by guidance materials for the local trainers and 34,529 of our offline employees were trained using these materials which covered the 4 code policies (Accurate records and Reporting and Accounting, Respect Dignity & Fair Treatment, Occupational Health & Safety and Protecting Unilever’s Assets).
+In 2021 our offline learning approach, which was expanded to include more African and Asian languages, was centred around animated videos supported by guidance materials for the local trainers and 43,016 of our offline employees to date have been trained using these materials which covered the 4 code policies (Accurate records and Reporting and Accounting, Respect Dignity & Fair Treatment, Occupational Health & Safety and Protecting Unilever’s Assets).
 Additional employees have also completed the 2022 training in January 2023.